 What to Expect

-Person-centered therapy is talk therapy wherein the client does most of the talking.
-Your therapist will not judge or try to interpret what you say, but may restate your words in an attempt to fully understand your thoughts and feelings.
-When you hear your own words repeated back to you, you may then wish to self-edit and clarify your meaning.
-This may happen several times until you decide that you have expressed exactly what you are thinking and how you feel.
+Person-centered therapy is talk therapy in which the client does most of the talking.
+The therapist will not actively direct conversation in sessions, or judge or interpret what you say, but they may restate your words in an effort to fully understand your thoughts and feelings (and to help you do the same).
+When you hear your own words repeated back to you in this way, you may then wish to self-edit and clarify your meaning.
+This can actually happen several times until you decide that you have expressed exactly what you are thinking and how you feel.